Agent Ecosystem Testing

 Rather than target specific API endpoints with documented interfaces, Copilot testing targets a consumer application with proprietary chat behavior and undocumented structure.
 Copilot’s web fetch implementation doesn’t have a public API; the backend tool, observed in runs as fetch_webpage, is agent-selected, not user-invocable, and surfaces only through tool logs.
 Compare to Claude API Web Fetch testing -

-Aspect Claude API Testing Copilot Testing
+Aspect Claude API Copilot

 Interface Python API call, response object available Chat interface, observable